nick7nlp/Counting-Stars/README.md

   <br />
   <br />

-# Counting-Stars (★): A Simple, Efficient, and Reasonable Strategy for Evaluating Long-Context Large Language Models
+# A Simple, Efficient, and Reasonable Strategy for Evaluating Long-Context Large Language Models

 This repository provides the data and visualization code of the following paper.